BabylonJS/Documentation/content/How_To/camera/WebVR_Camera.md

 ## WebVR vs WebXR

-While the WebVR camera will continue to be supported, **it is strongly recommended that projects instead use the [WebXR camera](/divingDeeper/webXR/webXRCamera)**.
+While the WebVR camera will continue to be supported, **it is strongly recommended that new projects use the [WebXR camera](/divingDeeper/webXR/webXRCamera)**.
 For more information, check out our [introduction to WebXR](/divingDeeper/webXR/introToWebXR).

 ## Introduction